saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 and how much you think they need with each other.
 - an HR Manager tryig to navigate through a thick fog of emotions whille being empathetic to creating company policies that are fair to everyone.

+The materials are organized by their sources.
+There are playbooks that are more prescriptive, articles that offer how-to methods, blog posts that are opinion oriented, and a book that attempts to tie together the big picture of managing a remote company with the details of how different tools are used to collaborate.
+Each source includes some commentary to help you decide where to start or if a particular item is worth your time.

+It's unlikely that any one source will give you all the answers for your situation.
+If you're trying to improve an existing and already functioning remote working model, then you may be able to pick-and-choose ideas from blog posts and articles.
+If you're starting from scratch, the book and playbook references are likely what you need.
+You know your situation best so choose the materials that best if the scenarios on your team or in your company.

+The materials from 37Signals are different from the rest.
+Jason Fried (CEO) and David Heinemeier Hansson (CTO) operate a remote only company and have written extensively on their management approach.
+If you're looking for novel ideas a different take on remote work, deep-dive into the 37Signals materials.

 #### **37Signals**

 [37Signals][37SignalsWebsiteURL] is the company that develops and sells the [Basecamp][BasecampWebsiteURL] project management system,